zakiyawilliams617/cloud-engineer-portfolio/README.md

 A collection of real automation scripts built on AWS EC2 [View Scripts](./bash-scripts/)

-- system_health.sh - checks disk space, memory, amd logged in users
+- system_health.sh - checks disk space, memory, and logged in users
 - disk_alert.sh - alerts when disk usage exceeds a threshold
 - back_up.sh - creates a timestamped backup of directories